Student Health Records and Documentation

-When the health room aide returns or the computer is available, the services need to be entered into the SIS Health Daily Log.
+When the health room personnel returns or the computer is available, the services need to be entered into the SIS Health Daily Log.
 In the Notes section, type; "Late entry- Sub record entered by (HRA or nurse initials)."
 (Note this is in addition to what you would normally enter into the Notes, i.e., number of carbs, etc.

 Manual documentation of the health room visit must include:

 - Complaint (if Injury, note type, and location)

 - What has been done for the child (i.e., lay down 15 min. - felt better; returned to class at 8:30; sent home at 1:30, etc.)

 - Initials and signature of the person providing care (for manual documentation)

 - Parental notification

 Health Guides and Reports